kaizen-ai/kaizenflow/docs/First_review_process.md

   - Post unresolved lints in your PR so reviewers could see them and know which should be fixed and which are not

-## Compare Your Code to Example Code
+## Compare your code to example code

 - To get an idea of what well-formatted and well-organized code looks like, we suggest taking a look at some examples of code that adhere to our standards.